 - If your device belongs to a USB device class for which Windows includes an inbox driver, you don’t need to write a driver.

-- If your device does not have a Microsoft-provided class driver, the device does not have isochronous endpoints, and the device is accessed by a single application, then load WinUSB as the function driver.
+- If your device does not have a Microsoft-provided class driver, and the device is accessed by a single application, then load WinUSB as the function driver.

 - If the device needs to be accessed by concurrent applications and your device does not have isochronous endpoints, write a UMDF-based client driver.

 - If class driver, WinUSB, or UMDF solutions are not options that work for you, write a KMDF-based client driver.

 - If a particular feature is not supported by KMDF, write a hybrid driver that calls WDM routines.

 The most common approach has been to implement a device driver, (termed as a USB client driver in this documentation set) and provide an installation package that installs the driver as the function driver in the device stack above the Microsoft-provided USB driver stack.
 The client driver exposes a device interface that applications can use to obtain the device's file handle.
 Applications can then use this file handle to communicate with the driver by calling Windows APIs.

 Writing a driver that is customized to the device's requirements is the most flexible way to provide access to a USB device.
 However, implementing a driver requires a lot of work.
 The driver must perform complex tasks, such as driver initialization when new devices are detected, power management, I/O operations, surprise removal, state management, and cleanup when the device is removed.
 Before you choose to write a driver, ask the following questions:

 - If you write a USB client driver, which driver model is best?